This post contains affiliate links. As an Amazon associate, I earn from qualifying purchases.

 Greetings, Internet Stranger!
-So you’re interested in taking a 24 hours in Fargo tour?
+I’m Stella Jane, author of the travel guide Get Lost, and welcome to this 24 hours in Fargo tour!
 I have to assume you’re trying to visit all 50 states and now you want to check North Dakota off your list.
 Or maybe you live near Fargo in a more rural area and just want to check out the big city?
 Perhaps you just like getting off the beaten track?

 Well, whatever your reasoning, I can certainly arrange an amazing 24 hours in Fargo tour for you.
 Even though Fargo isn’t the most famous city in the US, it’s full of fun attractions, adorable architecture, and that small-town Americana feel.
 Join me and I’ll show you the thrilling side of Fargo–one that doesn’t involve woodchippers.